| | | |

 • that you have a general plan which .swift files you want to put into the package

-• that you don’t need to put other files like assets in the package đź“˝
+• that you don’t need to include resource files (like assets) into the package đź“˝

-The items labelled with đź“˝ are covered in the video in case you need them.
+The items labelled with đź“˝ are covered in Lynch’s video in case you do need them.

 Steps/ingredients

-2. file > new > Swift Package, and place it in same Xcode project manager “group” as your main app.
-In Lynch’s video the second app is created after making the package.
+2. file > new > Swift Package, and place the local package it in the root group of your existing Xcode project (probably of your main app).
+In Lynch’s video a second app using the new package is created after making the package.

 4. ensure that entry points of package (e.g. a struct) are made public